 When of sufficient purity, zirconium is soft and ductile.
-It has good corrosion resistance and low absorption capacity for thermal neutrons.
+Zirconium a transition metal has good corrosion resistance and low absorption capacity for thermal neutrons.
 These properties are desirable in materials used for certain parts of nuclear reactors.
-The great increase in production of zirconium since 1945 has been the direct result of construction of nuclear reactors.
+The great increase in the production of zirconium since 1945 has been the direct result of the construction of nuclear reactors.

 Zirconium may be hot extruded at about 1800 F, but some means must be used to protect the surface during heating.
 This may be done in a salt bath.
 The metal may also be cold worked.
 Welding may be done in a suitable protective atmosphere.

 Several alloys of zirconium have been developed to provide improved room-temperature and elevated-temperature strength and corrosion resistance without sacrificing other favorable properties.
 Zircaloy-2 contains about 1.5 percent tin and Zircaloy-3 contains about 0.
 Z5 percent tin.
 Both alloys also contain small amounts of iron, chromium, and nickel and traces of other elements.

 In addition to nuclear-reactor components, zirconium metal is used for special corrosion-resistant equipment for the chemical industry, in photoflash bulbs, and for surgical applications.

 Thank you for reading our article and we hope it can help you know better about zirconium a transition metal.
 If you want to know more about the zirconium and other refractory metals, you can visit Advanced Refractory Metals (ARM) for more information.